evrythng/reactor-arianee/README.md

 - `walletKey`: The key of your wallet (e.g '0x00000...').
 - `arianeeEnvironment`: The Arianee environment (`test` or `production`)
-- `certificateURL`: The URL of a hosted JSON that correspond to the certificate you want to deliver.
+- `certificateURL`: The URL of a hosted JSON that corresponds to the certificate you want to deliver.
 See the JSON certificate section to have an example.

 ## Deploy the reactor script